neiltranterralogic/roku_builder/README.md

 used as follows:

     $ roku --type <text>

 #### Other Tools

 You can restart the roku device using the following command:

     $ roku --restart

 You can deeplink into your app using the following command:

     $ roku --deeplink --mgid <mgid> --content-type <content type>

 This is currently setup to work with one specific app.
 It will be generalized in the future.

 You can delete the currently sideloaded app using the following command:

     $ roku --delete

 You can use a differnt configuration file useing the following option:

     & roku --delete --config <path>

 This path will be expanded so you do not have to use the full path

+## Projects

+The project used in the above examples is a smart default.
+If you are in a project directory then it will use that project.
+If you not then it will use the defualt that you have defined in your config.
+You can define what project you want the command to be run on using the --project option:

+    $ roku -lw --project project1

+or:

+    $ roku -lw -P project1

 ## Improvements